d13r/laravel-breadcrumbs/README.md

 ### Defining breadcrumbs in a different file

-If you don't want to use `app/breadcrumbs.php`, you can define them in `routes.php`, `start/global.php`, or any other file as long as it's loaded by Laravel.
+If you don't want to use `app/Http/breadcrumbs.php`, you can define them in `app/Http/routes.php` or any other file as long as it's loaded by Laravel.

 ### Switching views dynamically